FelixMalfait/star-history/public/blog/how-to-use-github-star-history.md

 ### How to add your GitHub personal access token to remove GitHub API limits

-Star History is free to use, but it uses GitHub API to retrieve repository metadata, which means you need to add your personal access token from GitHub to start using Star History.
+Issue History is free to use, but it uses GitHub API to retrieve repository metadata, which means you need to add your personal access token from GitHub to start using Issue History.
 Rest assured, no personal data is needed in this process.
 ![home-add-access-token](/blog/assets/how-to-use-github-star-history/add-access-token.webp)

 1. Login to your GitHub account, go to Personal Access Tokens: [https://github.com/settings/tokens](https://github.com/settings/tokens).